hash123shaikh/hash123shaikh/README.md

 # 👋 Hi, I'm Hasan Shaikh
 *AI Researcher | Cancer Imaging | Radiomics & Deep Learning | Data Scientist @ Quantitative Imaging Research and Artificial Intelligence Lab (QIRAIL), Christian Medical College (CMC) Vellore*

-🔬 I'm passionate about solving real-world healthcare challenges using Artificial Intelligence.
-My current work focuses on building predictive models and segmentation pipelines in medical imaging — particularly for head and neck cancer — using radiomics, machine learning, and deep learning techniques.
+---

+🔬 I'm deeply committed to solving **real-world healthcare challenges** through Artificial Intelligence.
+My primary focus lies in developing **predictive models** and **automated segmentation pipelines** for medical imaging, especially in **Head and Neck Cancer (HNC)**.
+I work extensively with **radiomics**, **machine learning**, and **deep learning** to push the boundaries of clinical research.

+With a strong belief in the **translational impact** of AI, my goal is to bridge the gap between engineering and clinical practice — ensuring that data-driven solutions reach the patient bedside.

+---

 ---